-HUSPI Notes: We usually take around 3-5 days for initial estimation, which includes preliminary basic business analysis to see what your business is like and understanding what exactly you’re looking for (as well as the ways we might go about it).
+HUSPI Notes: We usually take around 3-5 days for initial estimation, which includes preliminary basic business analysis to see what your business is like and understand what exactly you’re looking for (as well as the ways we might go about it).
 One of the next steps also includes the creation of technical documentation, which describes every detail of your project more precisely and in such a way that developers understand what exactly is expected in a technical sense.

-The creation of an app doesn’t equal to programming for Android and iOS.
+The creation of an app doesn’t equal programming for Android and iOS.
 It involves a lot more stages:

 - Preliminary analysis, learning the client’s expectations, creating a plan for further cooperation, etc.

 - Creating the technical documentation and choosing the ways to make it all happen.

 - The design includes creating the layouts of screens, deciding on interactions, choosing or drawing icons, prototypes, etc.

 - The actual development stage starts here, where you need to combine the design with the technical requirements and make it all work (including integration with third-party services and APIs, if necessary)

 - Testing goes along with development (we support test-driven development), but it’s also a separate stage as well to check all possible scenarios and system loads.